Florida Head-On Collision Attorneys

 Head-on collisions are one of the most deadly forms of car accidents.
 The massive amount of forces colliding in a head-on crash put vehicle occupants at much greater risk of serious injury or death than exists in most other accident types.
 While only about 2% of all accidents on US roads are head-on crashes, they account for over 10% of all roadway fatalities each year.
 Even when head-on accidents don’t result in fatalities, they can leave vehicle occupants with major spinal injuries, traumatic brain injuries, burns, or broken bones.

 A Florida law firm you can trust to get results after a head-on crash

 The stakes are high when you’re seeking compensation after a serious crash.
 If you or someone you love has been the victim of a head-on collision, contact the dedicated and tenacious Florida personal injury attorneys at Meldon Law.
-Our skilled attorneys won’t rest until we obtain results for you and your loved ones.
+Our skilled Florida head-on collision attorneys won’t rest until we obtain results for you and your loved ones.
 Contact us today to receive a no-cost evaluation of your potential head-on collision claim.

 How do head-on collisions happen?

 Head-on collisions are frequently the result of some other illegal or dangerous driving behavior, such as texting while driving, drunk driving, or drowsy driving.
 Drivers who are not paying full attention to the road become much more likely to veer or swerve into oncoming traffic.
 Additionally, if a driver doesn’t realize that a crash is imminent, the harmful effects of that accident can become even greater.
 When a driver doesn’t realize that a crash is about to occur, whether due to impairment or inability to see the road ahead, they are unable to take steps to mitigate the damage from a crash such as braking or swerving.